 1 Tbsp lemon juice

 1⁄3 c granulated sugar

 Turbinado sugar, as needed for sprinkling

 Looking for more great baking recipes?
-Don’t miss McDowell’s forthcoming cookbook (photographed in Woodstock!), The Fearless Baker, available this October.
+Don’t miss McDowell’s cookbook, The Fearless Baker.